 The tide pools must be explored at very low tide – ideally on a falling tide – and all because you need to get out on the reef shelf to see the pools.
 Check out the tide charts for the day you want to go beforehand.

-The tide pools contain all sorts of animal life – sea urchins, starfish, mussels, sea cucumbers, shore crabs and hermit crabs, octupus, chitons, limpets, sculpins, barnacles, periwinkles and sea anenomes.
-See the photo below as a guide.
+The tide pools contain all sorts of animal life – multi-coloured sea urchins, starfish, blue mussels, sea cucumbers, purple stone crabs, shore crabs and hermit crabs, octopus if you’re lucky, black katy chitons, limpets, sculpins, white goose-neck barnacles, periwinkles, coralline algae, and green sea anemones.
+See one of the photos below as a guide.

 You can spend many hours exploring the tide pools and enjoying a picnic – perhaps on the sandy beach at Botany Bay.
 Always be careful of where you stand.
 Avoid crushing any wildlife, falling into the pools or getting swept away by a rogue wave.